Microchip Graphics Suite (MGS) Harmony Composer User Guide

 Using MGS Harmony Composer New Project Wizard

-From Figure 4, we can see that when the composer is launched, we are able to either load an existing design or create a new one using the wizard.
-We will now learn how to create a new design using the wizard.
+From Figure 8, we can see that when the Composer is launched, we are able to either load an existing design or create a new one using the wizard.
+In this section, we will learn how to create a new design using the wizard.

 Back to Top